-As mentioned above, the Development Team has not yet responded to this feedback.
-I thank you for your time and consideration of the following status update, information, and requests.
+I thank you for your time and consideration of the following status update and information.

 The Role of the Hill CDC, DRP, and RCO:

 The mission of the Hill CDC is to work in partnership with residents and stakeholders to create, promote, and implement strategies and programs that connect plans, policies, and people to drive compelling community development opportunities in the Greater Hill District.
 The Hill CDC is responsible for facilitating the implementation of the Greater Hill District Master Plan, specifically addressing any community concerns regarding redevelopment and economic opportunities in the area.